DirectoryTree/Authorization/README.md

 ### Migration Customization

-If you would not like to use Authorizations default migrations, you should call the `Authorization::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
+If you would not like to use Authorization's default migrations, you should call the `Authorization::ignoreMigrations` method in the `register` method of your `AppServiceProvider`.
 You may export the default migrations using `php artisan vendor:publish --tag=authorization-migrations`.